 Provo, Utah 84601

 Obviously times have changed (look at the price).
 To my knowledge it is completely out of print.
 So I hope that nobody minds that I’ve retyped the talk.
-The text is also available as a PDF.
+There is a PDF with the formatted text as well as a scanned PDF of the original pamphlet.

 Note: Footnote 55 contains the following quote, misattributed to Alexis de Toqueville: “I sought for the greatness and genius of America in her commodious harbors and her ample rivers, and it was not there; in her fertile fields and boundless prairies, and it was not there; in her rich mines and her vast world commerce, and it was not there.
 Not until I went to the churches of America and heard her pulpits aflame with righteousness did I understand the secret of her genius and power.
 America is great because she is good, and if America ever ceases to be good, America will cease to be great.”
 At the time, this quote was frequently misattributed to Alexis de Toqueville, as it appears it was by the source Ernest L. Wilkinson was using.
 It is a reminder to us all to be diligent in checking the sources of our sources.